-Gönenç Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified in Istanbul, New York, and England and Wales (he is currently a non-practising solicitor).
-He has unparalleled experience in all matters of Turkish competition law counselling with over 18 years' experience, starting with the establishment of the Turkish Competition Authority.
-Prior to joining ELIG as a partner more than 10 years ago, Mr Gürkaynak worked as an attorney in the Istanbul, New York, Brussels, and again Istanbul, offices of a global law firm for more than eight years.
-He also holds a teaching position at the undergraduate and graduate levels at the Bilkent University Law School in the fields of competition law, and law and economics.
-Mr Gürkaynak heads the competition law and regulatory department of ELIG.
-ELIG consists of 52 lawyers, 26 of whom are in the competition law and regulatory department.
-He has had many international and local articles published in English and in Turkish, and a book published by the Turkish Competition Authority.
+Gönenç Gürkaynak is a founding partner and the managing partner of ELIG, Attorneys-at-Law, a leading law firm of 65 lawyers based in Istanbul, Turkey.
+Mr Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified to practise in Istanbul, New York, Brussels, and England and Wales (currently a non-practising solicitor).
+Prior to founding ELIG in 2005, he worked as an attorney in the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Mr Gürkaynak heads the competition law and regulatory department of ELIG, which currently consists of 36 competition law specialists.
+He has unparalleled experience in all matters of Turkish competition law counselling with over 18 years' experience starting with the establishment of the Turkish Competition Authority.
+Mr Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures in other universities in Turkey.
+He has published more than 100 international and local articles in English and Turkish, and a book published by the Turkish Competition Authority.